 When I’m not writing or working, I’m watching great genre films and TV shows.
 I love everything about movies and pop culture.
-I’m also a dad to two beautiful daughters, and I love watching their creative spirits bloom!
+I’m also a husband, and a dad to two beautiful daughters, and I love watching their creative spirits bloom!

 How I Can Help You

-I’ve helped many people with half-finished screenplays or novels – ones that contain great overall ideas and storylines, but need guidance with plot points, dialogue, pacing, or structure.
+I’ve helped many people with half-finished screenplays or novels that contain great overall ideas and storylines but need guidance with plot points, dialogue, pacing, or structure.

-If you are someone who has a fantastic story idea and is motivated to get that story out to the world, contact me, and let’s work together!
-I’ve helped writers with short stories and scripts, feature-length screenplays, and even novels.
+If you have a fantastic story idea and are motivated to get that story out to the world, contact me, and let’s work together!
+I’ve helped writers with short stories, scripts, feature-length screenplays, and even novels.